urbit/old-doc/reference/hoon/library/3bD.md

   ::
 ```

 Determines if `pod` contains no empty units, producing a loobean.
-Used internally
+Used internally.

 `pod` is a [`++pole`]() of [`++units`]().